 As we approach the busy spring homebuying season, homebuyers are still likely to face an uphill battle, but it shouldn’t feel anything like 2021.

-Home values skyrocketed by nearly 20% at many points in 2021.
-While housing prices aren’t expected to drop in 2022, the increasing rate of prices should slow down.
+Home values skyrocketed by nearly 20% in 2021, according to the most recent data by the S&P Case-Shiller national index of home prices.
+While housing prices aren’t expected to drop this year, the increasing rate of prices should slow down.
 Many experts believe home values will increase at roughly half the rate (single-digit increases) we saw during the peak of 2021.